Fundamental Rights of India

 • Organ trade

-What Is Begar?
+What is Begar?

-• Compulsory unpaid work
+• Forced farm work

-• Forced domestic work
+• Forced construction work

-These practices are illegal under Article 23.
+All these practices are illegal under Article 23.

-Exception Under Article 23
+Exception to Article 23

 • Military service